surely-you/notes-on-st-code/disease_stage.py.md

 # Annotations on script.diease_stage.py
-Now that the data is cleaned, deconvolved, and integrated, this script asks the biological questions: What genes change as the cancer progresses? and How does the neighborhood of cells evolve from a normal pancreas to a metastasis?
+Look at genes change as the cancer progresses and how does the neighborhood of cells evolve from a normal pancreas to a metastasis?
+## Summary
+1. Per-Stage Differential Expression
+2. TME Composition Across Stages
+3. NMF Gene Programs
+4. Top DEG Heatmap
 ## Load libraries and set up environment
 ```
 """